PhoebeIvana/cloud20-uas/README.md

 ![Image](https://github.com/user-attachments/assets/e47061eb-9f5c-4535-a597-658277ab7400)

 1. **URL**
-   Enter the direct download link for the ISO:
+   Enter the ISO's direct download link:
    `https://releases.ubuntu.com/noble/ubuntu-24.04.2-live-server-amd64.iso`

 2. **Name**
-   Fill in a descriptive name for the ISO:  `ubuntu-server`
+   Give the ISO a meaningful name:  `ubuntu-server`

 3. **Description**
-   Provide a brief description:  `Ubuntu Server`
+   Give a brief explanation:  `Ubuntu Server`

 4. **Direct Download**
-   Leave this option **disabled** (grey toggle).
+   This option should remain **disabled** (gray toggle).
-   > If enabled, CloudStack will automatically fetch the ISO from the URL.
+   > CloudStack will automatically retrieve the ISO from the URL if it is enabled.

 5. **Zone**
-   Select the zone that was created earlier: `zone-20`
+   Choose the already created zone: `zone-20`

 6. **Bootable**
-   Enable this option (blue toggle).
+   Turn on this feature (blue toggle).
-   > This marks the ISO as bootable so it can be used to install VMs.
+   > In order to install virtual machines (VMs), this designates the ISO as bootable.

 7. **OS Type**
-   Select the appropriate operating system:  `Other Ubuntu (64-bit)`
+   Choose the proper operating system:  `Other Ubuntu (64-bit)`

 ---

 ## Note:
-All other fields not mentioned above should be **left with their default values** unless there are specific advanced configurations required.
+Unless certain advanced customizations are needed, all other fields not specifically listed above should be **left with their default values**.